antoniogiacomelli/RK0/README.md

 <img src="https://github.com/user-attachments/assets/5d5a15bf-9a3b-4abb-94f7-6449243e8948" width="7%" align="right" alt="image">

 **_RK0 is a small real-time kernel built from established concepts.
 The originality lies in its relationship-oriented service model, its generalised treatment of priority dependencies, its coordination-authority restrictions, and its deliberate preference for bounded, specialised semantics over unrestricted primitive composition.
-Providing a real-time application programming model that is easy to reason is the ultimate goal.
-Some would call it 'opinionated'; I don't._**
+Providing a real-time application programming model that is easy to reason is the ultimate goal._**

 * [Service Map](https://github.com/antoniogiacomelli/RK0/wiki/Service-Semantics): a must-read for developing